gitlabhq/terraform-provider-gitlab/docs/data-sources/group.md

 # gitlab\_group

-Provides details about a specific group in the gitlab provider.
+Provide details about a specific group in the gitlab provider.

 ## Example Usage

-**By group's ID**
+### By group's ID

 ```hcl
 data "gitlab_group" "foo" {